There is so much to contemplate when it comes to running your home.

-Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical matter.
+Other noises like squealing, jolting, bumping, or banging could be signs of a mechanical matter.
 It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

-If you are having to constantly turn up the heating system to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
+If you are having to constantly turn up the furnace to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some consideration to your thermostat.